New York City: Late 20th and early 21st centuries

 In the 1970s, job losses due to industrial restructuring caused New York City to suffer from economic problems and rising crime rates.
-Growing fiscal deficits in 1975 led the city to appeal to the federal government for financial aid; President Gerald Ford gave a speech denying the request, which was paraphrased on the front page of the New York Daily News as "FORD TO CITY: DROP DEAD".
+Growing fiscal deficits in 1975 led the city to appeal to the federal government for financial aid, which President Gerald Ford denied in a speech paraphrased by New York Daily News as "FORD TO CITY: DROP DEAD".
 The Municipal Assistance Corporation was formed and granted oversight authority over the city's finances.
-While a resurgence in the financial industry greatly improved the city's economic health in the 1980s, New York's crime rate continued to increase through that decade and into the beginning of the 1990s.
+While a resurgence in the financial industry improved the city's economic health in the 1980s, New York's crime rate continued to increase through that decade and into the beginning of the 1990s.

 New York City's population passed 8 million for the first time in the 2000 census; further records were set in the 2010 and 2020 censuses.
 Important new economic sectors, such as Silicon Alley, emerged.
 The year 2000 was celebrated with fanfare in Times Square.